 The study counters the notion that female candidates must focus on proving that they’re “tough enough” to hold political office.
 Voters actually hold them more accountable for stereotypically feminine traits and policy issues.

 “We know that voters are concerned about women being strong enough leaders.
-But the takeaway of this research is that’s not enough,” says Mirya Holman, coauthor of the study and an associate professor of political science at Tulane University.“Women who run for public office have to, in many ways, be all things to all people”
+But the takeaway of this research is that’s not enough,” says Mirya Holman, coauthor of the study and an associate professor of political science at Tulane University.

 “They also need to portray themselves as caring, working well with others, and compassionate.
 They need to both be a strong leader and work well with others.
 Male candidates don’t necessarily have to be both of those things.
 Women who run for public office have to, in many ways, be all things to all people,” she says.